-&lt;sup>1 This report is based on data and information available at the time of the Bank of Japan Monetary Policy Meeting held on February 14 and 15, 2008.
+1 This report is based on data and information available at the time of the Bank of Japan Monetary Policy Meeting held on March 6 and 7, 2008.

-$^2\,$ The text of "The Bank's View" was decided by the Policy Board at the Monetary Policy Meeting held on February 14 and 15, 2008.
+2 The text of "The Bank's View" was decided by the Policy Board at the Monetary Policy Meeting held on March 6 and 7, 2008.

-The year-on-year rate of increase in consumer prices (excluding fresh food) has been rising, due to the increase in prices of petroleum products and food products.
+On the price front, the three-month rate of change in domestic corporate goods prices has been positive, mainly due to the rise in international commodity prices.
+The year-on-year rate of increase in consumer prices (excluding fresh food) has been rising since around the end of last year, due to the increase in prices of petroleum products and food products.